 • Regular exercise – research has shown that thirty minutes of moderate exercise a day has been effective in reducing levels of chronic insomnia12 as well as reducing the negative effects of stress on your body, leading to an improvement in mood.13

 • Practicing gratitude – perhaps a less recognised method of reducing stress is to spend some time every day practicing gratitude, A study revealed people keeping a ‘gratitude journal’ slept on average, thirty minutes more per night.
 They also benefitted from more energy during the day.
-Taking even five minutes out of your day to think about what you are thankful for is known to promote physiologically restorative behaviours – with the main being better sleep.14
+Taking even five minutes out of your day to think about what you are thankful for is known to promote physiologically restorative behaviours – with the main being better sleep.1

-Rest is a fundamental part of success, health, and happiness.
+How to encourage some of these things within a workplace Rest is a fundamental part of success, health, and happiness.
 So make it a priority to encourage your people to improve their own habits and routines and achieve the best rest they possibly can over the holiday period.
 Although you can do little more than encourage your employees to take these steps in their own time, there’s no doubt that it will benefit their wellbeing, boost their productivity, and create a happier workforce overall.
+Here are just a few ways you can encourage your workforce to improve their sleep and overall quality of rest.

 • Educate your employees on the impact sleep has and what they can do to improve both their night-time routines and their day-to-day habits to encourage both better sleep and lower levels of stress.